jaredatron/constructor.js/README.markdown

 #Constructor.js

 Constructor.js provides a constructor for constructors.

 ## Why:

-because I'd rather do this
+because I'd rather do this:

     var Car = new Constructor({
       initialize: function(name){